etruel/fakturo/readme.txt

 == Changelog ==
+= 0.7 Beta =
+* Added reports page.
+* Added the capabilities of the report pages and sections.

 = 0.6 Beta =
 * Added default contents to emails and print templates instead to begin from scratch.